Milan in 4 Days: everything you need to know

 It is one of the most important buildings in Milan because for centuries it was the residence of the great powers that ruled and governed the city.
 Today it is a splendid cultural center that you can visit for about 10€ from half past nine in the morning, from Tuesday to Sunday.
 You can walk through some of the rooms, stroll through the courtyards and see the temporary exhibitions.

-Book a guided tour of Milan
+Book a guided tour of Milan with tickets to the Duomo

 Marvel at Milan's Duomo

-As you leave the Royal Palace, you've probably already imagined what the next stop will be, right?
+As you leave the Royal Palace, you've probably already guessed what the next stop will be, right?
 You have before you the imposing Duomo of Milan, one of its great emblems.
 Lined with pink marble on the outside and with a clear Gothic style of the fourteenth century, this imposing cathedral is the most visited place in the city and you can not miss it.

-As you suspect at this point, this is usually a pretty busy place and therefore I recommend that you book in advance your tickets for the Duomo to avoid unnecessary queues.
-Besides, even if the outside is incredible to see and photograph, the interior of the Duomo will leave you open-mouthed with its high peaks and gothic decoration.
+As you suspect at this point, this is usually a pretty busy place and therefore I recommend you book in advance your tickets for the Duomo to avoid unnecessary queues.
+Moreover, even if the outside is incredible to see and photograph, the interior of the Duomo will leave you open-mouthed with its high peaks and gothic decoration.

 The entrance to the Duomo and the museum pass costs only 2€ but I strongly recommend you to buy the ticket to go up to the terrace of the Cathedral, which has one of the most spectacular views of Milan, besides being able to see the entire structure of the building from above.
 You can choose to pay about 15€ going by elevator or about 5€ if you prefer the stairs.